EvolvedEnergyResearch/EnergyPATHWAYS/docs/source/introduction.rst

 History
 ==========

 The earliest form of this model was an Excel tool developed to support the analysis of California’s Global Warming Solutions Act of 2006 (AB 32).
-Subsequent analyses for California and the U.S. required advances in modeling capabilities, resulting in later versions being developed in Analytica, and at the time named the PATHWAYS model.
+Subsequent analyses for California and the U.S. required advances in modeling capabilities, resulting in later versions being developed in Analytica, and at the time named the PATHWAYS model and developed at the company Energy and Environmental Economics (E3).
 The desire to create a more flexible platform that could be used at multiple jurisdictional levels and in a variety of energy system contexts encouraged the development of a new platform, renamed EnergyPATHWAYS, and written in Python.

 Modeling Approach
 =================